YashPatel1502/Smart-To-Do/README.md

 1. Push the repo to GitHub.
 2. Create a PostgreSQL database (Supabase/Neon) and copy the connection string.
-3. **(Optional)** Provision SendGrid + Google credentials for integrations:
+3. Provision SendGrid + Google credentials, populate Vercel project environment variables.
-   - If you want to test email/calendar features, set up your own credentials
-   - The app works without these - tasks can be created/updated/deleted without integrations
-   - See `DEPLOYMENT_GUIDE.md` for detailed setup instructions
 4. Import the repo in Vercel, select the Next.js framework preset, and deploy.
-5. Add environment variables in Vercel dashboard (at minimum, `DATABASE_URL` is required).
-6. After deployment, run `npm run prisma:migrate` (locally or via Vercel CLI) so the remote DB schema matches.
+5. After deployment, run `npm run prisma:migrate` (locally or via Vercel CLI) so the remote DB schema matches.

-**For Reviewers/Testers:**
-- The app works with **only** `DATABASE_URL` configured
-- Email and calendar integrations are **optional** - the app gracefully handles missing credentials
-- To test integrations, set up your own SendGrid and Google Calendar credentials
-- All integrations are **non-blocking** - failures don't prevent task operations

 ## Loom walkthrough (deliverable reminder)